Does your bathroom go from “clean” to “chaos” way too fast? Here’s how to restore shine, banish odors, and keep it looking spotless.

 Then, go through the items and throw away any old or expired personal care items, as well as any other beauty tools and bathroom supplies you no longer use or need.

-Also, be sure to throw away unused and expired medication.
+Also, be sure to dispose of unused or expired medication.
 After you have sorted through your items, wipe each item down and replace it on the shelves.

 Finish cleaning your vanity area by moving on to the countertop.
 Remove everything from the counter and wipe down the counter and sink with a multipurpose cleaner and a microfiber cloth.

-Also, wipe down all the items that sit on top of the counter as you put everything back in place.
+Also, wipe down all items on the counter as you put everything back in place.

-Then, spray the mirror with a glass cleaner and wipe it clean with a paper towel.
+Then spray the mirror with glass cleaner and wipe it down with a paper towel.

 Scrub the Shower and Bath